Filter by Category

 This class will be fully digital for sharing and reading pages.
 All pages will be shared via a class Google Drive folder, and we will use devices in class to read each other’s pages.
 Please come to class with a device (laptop, tablet, etc) and a charger/power cord for your device.
 If you are unable to bring your own device, please contact ESPA Administration.

-Thursdays from 4:00 – 7:00pm
+Thursdays from 6:30pm – 9:30pm ET

-In-Person at ART/NY Studios at 520 8th Ave.
+In-Person at ART/NY Studios Midtown, located at 520 8th Avenue

 STUDIO FEE: $40